JoJo’s World: Big River Grille Review

 For dessert, the group gets the Chocolate Confusion, a chocolate mousse layered between Oreo-brownie cake.
 Kevin says it tastes freezer burned and like it comes from Carvel.

 [5/5] It’s been reported that Big River Grille and Brewing Works is permanently closing, so Farris couldn’t go back if he wanted to.
 However, it’s a great vlog for being an honest and critical assessment of the restaurant.
-It would have been beneficial for future guests considering eating there.
-As usual, Kevin provides the best color commentary and he and Matt have the best candid assessments, not holding back.
-Really, JoJo is providing a platform for what could be a worthwhile separate channel owned by the friends doing just their own reviews.
+The review would have been beneficial for future guests who were considering eating there.
+As usual, Kevin provides the best color commentary and he and Matt have the best candid assessments.
+Really, JoJo is providing a platform for what could be a worthwhile channel owned by the friends doing just reviews.

 by Angela Tortelli